Jamesrolandv/myportfolio/wp-content/plugins/mystickymenu/readme.txt

 * New!
 Disable the sticky menu - You now have the option to disable sticky menu features if you want to use only top bars or welcome bars
 * Many of our users use the welcome bar to announce about their Coronavirus COVID-19 updates.
 You can use the notification bar as a Corona Virus - COVID-19 banner to make sure your visitors are up-to-date.

 = 👌 Welcome Bar Pro Features =
 * Multi Welcome Bar - Create a separate notification bar for different pages based on page targeting rules (E.g. separate notification bar for different languages, different product categories, and much more)
 * New!
 Countdown timer ⏳ -  Add a countdown timer in your notification bar for that much-needed sense of urgency.
 This new countdown timer notifications bar feature can really increase your conversion rate because it creates a sense of scarcity and urgency on your promotions.
 * New!
 Sliding texts - Display multiple lines of content in your notification bar that can scroll automatically in your desired direction.
 You can use it to promote different products, as a news ticker, or any other changing content in your notification bar* New!
-Send contact form leads via email - you can get email notifications when a visitor fills our your notification bar contact form
+Send contact form leads via email - you can get email notifications when a visitor fills out your notification bar contact form
 * New!
 Add a discount coupon element 🎫 - This feature lets you add a discount code coupon to your notification bar.
 Reduce cart abandonment and improve sales by offering your users a coupon discount code when they need it
 * New!
 Country targeting - Show or hide your notification bar for specific countries.
 Create unique notification bars for different countries and tailor your messaging to specific audiences
 * Display your floating bar at the bottom position